One site.

 The Opportunity

-- Form-Based Code under DC.
+- Form-Based Code overlay (opt-in) over DC base zone.
 Use is not the constraint, form is.

-- No parking minimums.
+- No parking minimums upon FBC opt-in.
 The single largest structural advantage on this parcel.

 Phoenix Metro → Downtown Mesa → 1 W Main